Sendouc/sendou.ink/README.md

 │   ├── hooks/ -- React hooks
 │   ├── routes/ -- Routes see: https://remix.run/docs/en/v1/guides/routing
-│   ├── styles/ -- All .css files of the project for styling │   └── utils/ -- Random helper functions used in many places ├── migrations/ -- Database migrations
+│   ├── styles/ -- All .css files of the project for styling │   ├── utils/ -- Random helper functions used in many places │   └── permissions.ts / -- What actions are allowed.
+Separated by frontend and backend as frontend has constraints based on what user sees.
+├── migrations/ -- Database migrations
 ├── cypress/ -- see: https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests#Folder-structure
 ├── public/ -- Images, built assets etc. static files to be served as is